EthanGilles/EthanGilles/README.md

 ###

 <p align="left">Hey!
 I'm Ethan.
 I'm a Computer Science student in Maine.
-I love learning about all tech, but specifically operating systems and security.
+I love learning about all tech, but I tend to focus on operating systems and security.
 Right now I'm interning as a System Administrator at a local healthcare facility.
 I also work for the chair of my Computer Science Department as a Tech, helping create student resource documents using LaTeX. </p>

 ###